 Of course, we also receive additional leads who either don't mention that they heard about us from a postcard, or say they heard about us some other way, when in fact we find out later they've been receiving our postcards for some time.

-Response rate is completely useless when it comes to marketing (at least for my business).
+Response rate is not the end-all when it comes to marketing.

 The only statistic I care about when measuring response is the return on investment (ROI) I get from my marketing.